rern/tips_bash/NGA_download/README.md

-## Download National Gallery Of Art Images
+## How To Download Images from National Gallery Of Art

 - url: https://images.nga.gov
 - search image